devops-42/katacoda-docker-playground/2/step5.md

 Build and run:

-`docker build  -t dockerfundamentals-echo:alpine . && docker run dockerfundamentals-echo:alpine`{{execute}}
+`docker build -t dockerfundamentals-add:alpine . && docker run --rm dockerfundamentals-add:alpine`{{execute}}

 The container starts and prints out the content of the `/home/testuser` directory.
 As you can see, the file `README.md` has been added properly.